Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Spellhacker is set in a world where magic ( known as maz) was once freely available.
 But an earthquake unleashed a deadly plague.
 And now maz is a tightly controlled and expensive commodity.

-We follow Diz .
-She runs an illegal maz siphoning business with her three best friends.
+We follow Diz, she runs an illegal maz siphoning business with her three best friends.
 They get offered one last massive heist that could change everything.

 If you're looking for a well-written standalone then you should read Spellhacker.
 It felt like a cross between Ready, Player One and Six of Crows.